Jules Jordan

-Jules Jordan (born May 25, 1972) is an American adult film actor, director, and producer known for his work in gonzo pornography.

-Jordan entered the adult film industry as a clerk for a video store.
-While working in sales, he recruited models and began shooting amateur scenes.
-In 2006, he launched his production and distribution company Jules Jordan Video.
-Jordan has been inducted into the AVN and XRCO Halls of Fame.
+Jules Jordan (born May 25, 1972) is an American adult film actor, director, and producer.
+He launched the production and distribution company Jules Jordan Video in 2006, and has been inducted into the AVN and XRCO Halls of Fame.

 Early life

 Jordan was born in Harrisburg, Pennsylvania.
 An only child, he was raised by his mother in Hershey; he never met his father.
 As a teen, Jordan worked at an amusement park, a skateboard shop, an Italian restaurant, a pizza joint, and a Subway restaurant.
-He attended Hershey High School, where he maintained a varsity position on the wrestling team all four years.
+He attended Hershey High School.

 One of his first exposures to pornography was looking through his grandfather's explicit movie collection on 8 mm film.

 After trying out a semester of college, Jordan dropped out to work full-time.
 He began working as a clerk for an adult video store he frequented as a customer.